Dv5n/NanoShell/CONTRIBUTING.md

-You can start by improving something, adding a new command that is not on the list, modify existing commands, or even add new plugins, follow the example plugin `ExamplePlugin.java` located in `com/HappyCow/Plugins` or modify it to say something else.
+You can start by improving something, adding a new command that is not on the list, modify existing commands, or even add new plugins, follow the example plugin `ExamplePlugin.c` located in `plugins/` or modify it to say something else.

 I will try my best to make plugins as simple to create and modify as possible!

-If you encounter any errors, exceptions or questions, open an issue, and I will try to help you!
+If you encounter any errors or questions, open an issue, and I will try to help you!

 You can create issues even for requesting commands or improvements, I will add the command or improvement to the TODO file.